ckormanyos/real-time-cpp/examples/chapter11_07/readme.md

 This OS-portable part has been modified for this example via changes including switching from a C to a C++ file, cleaning up spaces, tabs and alignment of typing.
-In addition, some configuration macros and config checks have been removed simplification purposes.
+In addition, some configuration macros and checks have been removed for simplification purposes.
 The OS tick uses `compare-match-a` from `timer1` to generate a tick interrupt at $100~\text{Hz}$ (i.e., approximately every $10~\text{ms}$) using an undecorated ISR handle named `__vector_11`.